shivamd20/docs/guides/react-native-guide.rst

 The Hasura Auth API is a handy way to include authentication in your application.
 Tasks such as login, signup, session management are exceptionally easy.
 There is no need to manage the users in database.
 The API does all the work for you.

-**Note**: If you are coming from the "Getting started with React Native" guide, this part has already been implemented for you in the app.
+**Note**: If you are coming from the *Getting started with React Native* guide, this part has already been implemented for you in the app.

 1. The code snippet below shows how to make a signup request.
 This will create a new user and return an access token and a user_id.
 You can store these on the device to make further queries.

 .. code:: javascript

     async function trySignup(inUsername, inPassword){
-      let response = await fetchUrl("https://auth.<cluster-name>.hasura-app.io/v2/signup", {
+      let response = await fetchUrl("https://auth.<cluster-name>.hasura-app.io/signup", {
         method: 'POST',
         headers: {
           'content-type': 'application/json'
         },
         body: JSON.stringify({
-          provider: 'username',
-          data:{
           username: inUsername,
           password: inPassword,
-          }
         })
       });
       return response;